rakeshlakshmanan/Modern-delay-tolerant-email/Documents/PLAN.md

 ## May 2026

-- Testing and collect reports
+- Implement SyncAgent to solve user interplanetary mobility

 ## June 2026

- - Complete the report and dissertation.
+ - Testing and finalize the report.